August 17, 2020 15 min read

 Sports drinks include HBCD as a carbohydrate because it has high solubility, low viscosity, and is tolerant to retrogradation.
 Gastric emptying time is shorter for drinks containing HBCD compared to glucose and standard dextrin due to having a much lower osmotic pressure.

 This also results in less gastrointestinal disorders developing in humans during exercise.
-Therefore, Cluster Dextrin increases performance, promotes fat burning, and decreases that nauseating feeling.
+Therefore, Cluster Dextrin increases performance, promotes fat burning, and decreases nausea during vigorous exercise.

 Research proven to: